nukopian/DBIx-Squirrel/README.md

     <img src="https://img.shields.io/github/release-date/nukopian/DBIx-Squirrel">
     <img src="https://img.shields.io/cpan/l/DBIx-Squirrel">
     <p>
-        <em>The little Perl DBI extension that makes database work a lot simpler.</em>
+        <em>A little Perl DBI extension that makes database work a lot simpler.</em>
     </p>
 </div>

+Using DBIx-Squirrel is just like using the DBI, but with a few very nice upgrades.
+It gets you to a sweet spot somewhere between classic DBI and DBIx-Class with minimal, if any, learning curve.

 ```perl
 use DBIx::Squirrel;